Home Blog

 The idea of mindfulness is to enable patients to focus on the present and be aware of their thoughts and feelings.
 It helps build concentration and focus even in activities they do not want to do but are necessary.
 It is calming and relaxing, relieving any underlying anxiety.

-Ask our doctors about self-help techniques that will boost the efficacy of your ADHD treatment.
+Ask our healthcare providers about self-help techniques that will boost the efficacy of your ADHD treatment.

 How to stop hyperfocus